Rangamati District: Education

 There are 291 government primary schools, 120 non-government primary schools, 22 junior schools, 6 government high schools, 45 non-government high schools, 2 government colleges, 13 non-government colleges, 61 madrasa, 7 technical schools, Rangamati Medical College and Rangamati Science and Technology University located throughout the district.

 Subdistricts

-The district of Rangamati consists of 10 upazilas, 1 municipality (9 wards and 35 mahallas), 50 union parishads, 162 mouzas and 1347 villages.
+The district of Rangamati consists of 10 upazilas, 2 municipality (18 wards), 50 union parishads, 162 mouzas and 1347 villages.

 Upazilas

 Economy

 The economy of Rangamati is hugely dependent on agriculture with a total of 41.94% of the population employed there.
 Other occupational percentages are: agricultural labourer 12.06%, wage labourer 4.95%, commerce 8.22%, service 13.04%, fishing 2.02%, industry 4.57%, forestry 3.2% and others 10%.
 A grand total of 12275 hectares of land is used for cultivation, producing food and non-food crops such as rice, potato, corn, mustard seed, cotton and jute among others.
 Fruits such as mango, jackfruit, banana, pineapple, litchi, black berry are also grown in Rangmati.

 Notable cottage industries of Rangamati are weaving, blacksmithing and wood work.
 Weaving is particularly famous for their woolen and jute rugs and hand loom cloth.
 Major industries include Chandraghona paper and rayon mill, Plywood Factory, Ghagra Textile and a Satellite Station at Betbunia amongst many others, producing and exporting goods.